padawin/site/src/articles/delete-merged-branches.md

 	git remote update -p

-The -p option stands for prune and in my opinion should always be used, for the sake of your clone''s tidiness.
+The -p option stands for prune and in my opinion should always be used, for the sake of your clone's tidiness.